The AI trap most organisations fall Into: How to blend human wisdom with AI power

 Scale what works, bin what doesn't.

-In my next weekly article, I'll be diving into my playbook where you can dive deep into the technical nitty-gritty of setting up those feedback loops.
+In my next weekly article, I'll dive into my playbook, where you can explore the technical details of setting up those feedback loops.

 I'll share real feedback loops, the exact metrics I tracked.